These 4 Gmail alternatives put your privacy first

 Since its debut in 2004, Gmail has had the most popular email service on the planet, with a staggering 1.5 billion users worldwide.
 It’s one of the most versatile and useful email platforms out there.
 Besides its built-in features, it also supports rich customization via a wide range of plugins.
 That, combined with its powerful search features and the fact that Gmail is free—well, it’s little wonder that over a third of the world’s four billion internet users use it for their email needs.

 Unfortunately, Gmail hasn’t been without its fair share of issues, virtually all of them revolving around user privacy.
-Though Google announced back in 2017 that it would no longer scan user emails to target ads, the Wall Street Journal’s Doug MacMillan reported last year that the search giant allowed third-party developers to literally read Gmail users’ emails.
+Though Google announced back in 2017 that it would no longer scan user emails to target ads, the Wall Street Journal’s Doug MacMillan reported last year that in some cases Gmail users who have connected select third-party apps to their account may have unwittingly given human staff at those third-party developers permission to read their emails.

 That’s not to mention the fact that Google’s systems do still scan your Gmails (just not for ad targeting) so its AI can help generate “Smart Replies”—quick little text replies a user can send to someone who’s emailed them.
 These snippets are generated based on the content of the email you receive.
 Oh, and Gmail keeps track of items you buy online and keeps a history of them.
 Your purchase history is generated from the receipts online retailers email to your Gmail account.